Volunteer Falconry Project in Mexico

 - START DATES: Flexible, between October and March recommended

 Mexico is rich in biodiversity and has an abundance of wildlife.
 In particular, the country has 38 different species of birds of prey and, owing to their distribution and abundance, they often find themselves in urban environments.

 This unfortunately means that many birds of prey are killed or injured through the everyday risks of trying to survive in a human environment, from collisions with vehicles to trying to nest in occupied buildings.
 Many birds of prey are also attractive to the illegal trade in wild animals, and are constantly at risk of being caught and sold illegally as pets.

-Many injured birds and birds rescued from the animal traffickers are taken to our Animal Care placement in Guadalajara, where they can be rehabilitated.
+Many injured birds and birds rescued from the animal traffickers are taken to our placement Guadalajara, where they can be rehabilitated.